-What’s different about the NETM is that we are placing industry in the driver’s seat, to make sure education programs are designed-for-business, by business.
+What's different about the NETM is that we are placing industry in the driver's seat, to make sure education programs are designed for business, by business.
 Since they are only about 40 hours long, NETM micro-credentials offer learners the chance to get a taste of what it would be like to study a particular topic further.
-Completing a NETM micro-credential can be a great way to decide if you want to take additional micro-credentials or even go on to study a longer course (such as a certificate, diploma or degree) with another institution.
+Completing a NETM micro-credential can be a great way to decide if you want to take additional micro-credentials or even go on to study a longer course (such as a certificate, diploma or degree).
 NETM micro-credentials may also complement the training you have already undertaken by adding specific skills to your resume that may not have been a part of your prior study.

 How many micro-credentials will be offered in the NETM?

 The initial programme of the NETM will develop 100 micro-credentials between 2021-2025.

 What kinds of skills will I be able to learn in the NETM?

 Unlike a formal qualification which is typically centred on a profession or trade (e.g. law or carpentry), it is expected that micro-credentials developed by the NETM will be focused on a single discipline or skill set which could be applied across multiple professions (e.g. robotics).
 The initial programme of NETM micro-credentials will be focussed on skills in priority industries for the Western Parkland City, including advanced manufacturing, transport and logistics, aerospace and defence, and agribusiness.
 Details on upcoming NETM micro-credentials on offer will be provided in the course catalogue (COMING SOON).